 I would like to go swimming in the cauliflower and leek soup (cauliflower soup is my jam y’all) and would have eaten the entire plate of gin cured salmon tartare if my foodie friends would of let me.
 It was a good thing (for my waistline) but also a bad thing that I had to share.

 And oh man, I am still dreaming about Postero’s desserts.
 I tried (and again would have inhaled but sharing is caring and my waistline appreciates it) them all.

 My favorite was the roasted banana ice box pie (roasted banana ice cream, peanut butter mousse, chocolate sauce and salted pretzel crumble), but the dark chocolate pot de crème had a nice little sea salt caramel surprise at the bottom and who can say now to spiced pumpkin verrine, pumpkin panna cotta with ginger cookie crumble and honey whipped cream?

-After our caffine fix, we had a little bit of time to stroll Main Street (walking the best way to balance calorie intake) and peruse a few of the shops before our next stop.
+After our caffeine fix, we headed back to downtown Hendersonville, NC and had a little bit of time to stroll Main Street (walking the best way to balance calorie intake) and peruse a few of the shops before our next stop.